FranciscoManuelPereira/FranciscoManuelPereira/README.md

 ### Hi there 👋

 I am Francisco Pereira, a **Junior Full-Stack Web Developer** from Lisbon, Portugal.
-With a background as a Sales Manager, and previous experience in the arts field as an actor of theater and cinema.
+I have experience in the arts field as a theater and cinema actor, as well as a background as a Sales Manager.
 I'm very enthusiastic towards technology.
 Seeking a junior position in a company that will allow me to improve my skills, in a learning and challenging environment.
 To see my profile in detail, I recommend to look at my LinkedIn profile.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/franciscomanuelpereira/)